-Electric System: Cleveland's Department of Public Utilities operates the Division of Cleveland Public Power ("Cleveland Public Power" or "CPP") for the purpose of supplying electric energy to customers located primarily in Cleveland.
-Under the Constitution of the State and the Charter of Cleveland, Cleveland has authority to own, operate and regulate Cleveland Public Power, and in connection therewith, to acquire property, construct facilities, provide electric energy throughout the service area and perform other necessary functions to operate and maintain Cleveland Public Power.
+Electric System: Cleveland's Department of Public Utilities operates the Division of Cleveland Public Power" or "CPP") for the purpose of supplying electric energy to customers located primarily in Cleveland.
+Under the Constitution of the State and the Charter of Cleveland, the City has authority to own, operate and regulate Cleveland Public Power, and in connection therewith, to acquire property, construct facilities, provide electric energy throughout the service area and perform other necessary functions to operate and maintain Cleveland Public Power.
 Cleveland Public Power's electric rates are fixed by the Board of Control and subject to the approval of City Council.
 The Board of Control consists of the Mayor and 14 directors of Cleveland's departments.

 The Cleveland Public Power system is located within the service area of the Cleveland Electric Illuminating Company ("CEP"), an operating company of First Energy Corp.
 Cleveland Public Power owns and maintains 50 miles of transmission and 900 miles of distribution lines and has 32 distribution substations.
-Cleveland Public Power owns three 16.2 MW combustion turbine units and leases six 1.825 MW diesel generators, all of which are used for peak load and emergency purposes.
-City of Cleveland municipal customers accounted for 18.0% of Cleveland Public Power's revenue in 2020.
+Cleveland Public Power leases six 1.825 MW diesel generators, all of which are used for peak load and emergency purposes.
+City of Cleveland municipal customers accounted for 18.2% of Cleveland Public Power's revenue in 2022.